Wonderfully flavorful teriyaki salmon is healthy and low in sugar. This is a quick and easy recipe, suitable for a weeknight dinner.

 I have quite a few salmon recipes on this blog, and this teriyaki salmon is one of the best.

-A good salmon recipe that I make often is pan fried salmon steak.
-And a tasty Asian-style salmon recipe is this nori wrapped salmon.
 But this teriyaki salmon recipe has recently become a favorite of mine, because it’s so wonderfully flavorful.

 I love teriyaki salmon.
 I actually love teriyaki sauce on anything – it’s so very flavorful.
 But I used to be afraid of using it because it typically contains quite a lot of sugar.